open-strategy-partners/osp_marketing_tools/README.md

     }
 }
 ```

-## Integration

-The software can be integrated into your content workflow through:
-- API endpoints
-- Command-line interface
-- Web interface
-- Content management system plugins

 ## Attribution

 This software package implements the content creation and optimization methodologies developed by [Open Strategy Partners](https://openstrategypartners.com).
 It is based on their LLM-enabled marketing tools and professional content creation frameworks.